 — Game Of Thrones (@GameOfThrones) July 11, 2013

 Ok enough of the name dropping.
-Here’s the interview I did with HuffPo earlier this month talking about the who, what, why, when, and how of Run of Thrones.
+Here’s the interview I did with HuffPo earlier this month talking about the why, how and the what of Run of Thrones.

 Run of Thrones is a project that maps runs in the shapes of clan sigils, allowing fans to get their workout in while paying tribute to their favorite House.
 The first run in the series was a five-mile loop through Jackson Heights, Queens and was shaped like the Stark sigil, a direwolf.
 Its designer (and the creator of Run of Thrones) is Gene Lu, a runner, Game of Thrones enthusiast and user experience designer who has worked on projects for, among others, Nike+ Running.
 In other words?
 Possibly the most qualified person in the world to create a “Run of Thrones” project.